||contact||art and illustration

 A glorious triumph

-I close the cover and trace the red thread
+I trace the red thread

-woven through memory
+woven through my consecrated volume.

-So many empty pages in our book
+So many empty pages.

 in an Empty Moonlit Room